jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/processing/amazon_emr.md

 - Launch an EMR cluster with three master nodes and support high availability applications like YARN Resource Manager, HDFS Name Node, Spark, Hive, and Ganglia.
 - _EMR clusters with multiple master nodes are not tolerant of Availability Zone failures.
 In the case of an Availability Zone outage, you lose access to the EMR cluster._
 - Using the Amazon EMR version 5.7.0 or later, you can set up a read-replica cluster, which allows you to maintain read-only copies of data in Amazon S3.
 In the event that the primary cluster becomes unavailable, you can access the data from the read-replica cluster to perform read operations simultaneously.

+## Auto-scaling

+When you create a cluster and specify the configuration of the master node, core nodes, and task nodes, you have two configuration options.
+You can use:

+- Instance fleets
+- **Instance groups (provides autoscaling)**

+When automatic scaling is configured, Amazon EMR adds and removes instances based on Amazon CloudWatch metrics that you specify.

+The following are two of the most common metrics used for automatic scaling in Amazon EMR:

+- **YarnMemoryAvailablePercentage**: The percentage of remaining memory available to YARN.
+- **ContainerPendingRatio**: The ratio of pending containers to containers allocated.
+You can use this metric to scale a cluster based on container-allocation behavior for varied loads, which is useful for performance tuning.
+- **CapacityRemainingGB** metric is the amount of remaining HDFS disk capacity.

 ## Metastore